MrMuntaner/CAP-STONE-PROJECT/README.md

 1. Aim at sticking to the Delaney descriptors to get the best predictions.
 2. Use Molecules with the lowest solubility to achieve faster drug development, particularly those intended for oral or transdermal administration.
+3. Use Extra Trees Regressor model for the best performance and predictions.